mxhold/mxhold.github.io/_posts/2019-01-09-database-migration-strategies.md

 In the post-migration approach, the new application code cannot assume the column is present.
 This would require the new application code to conditionally handle either case, adding complexity, or more likely, spreading out the change over two releases (adding the column in the first release and then using it in the second).
-The tradeoff is that the old application code need not work with the new column since it would never be run with it present.
+The trade-off is that the old application code need not work with the new column since it would never be run with it present.

 The benefit of the post-migration approach is more apparent when we consider the example of removing a column (ignoring the specific issues that stem from Rails caching columns that necessitate [ignoring columns](https://github.com/rails/rails/pull/21720) prior to dropping them even when the application no longer uses the column).